 One major environmental risk associated with fracking is contamination of groundwater resources by methane, hydraulic fracturing fluid or wastewater, or other toxic substances used in the fracking process.
 Methane specifically, when released into water groundwater, can induce biological reactions, which can turn water brown or orange.
 In extreme cases, it can even cause water wells to explode.
 Contaminants can get into groundwater in a number of ways, including leaks of methane or frack fluid from improperly sealed wells, spills of chemically-laced frack fluid or wastewater at the well pad, or inappropriate disposal of drill cuttings, muds, or fluids used or produced during the fracking process.
 Between 30 and 70 percent of the original frack fluid volume pumped into the ground does not come back out of the well right away.1 Instead, it remains underground posing the risk of groundwater contamination well into the future.
 With a large proportion of Americans in shale zones relying on groundwater as a source of drinking water, continuing to expand this type of energy production in the long term may cost us one of our most valuable resources—clean drinking water.

 Fracking can emit large amounts of methane as a byproduct, which contributes to global warming.
 Natural gas is mostly methane, and when natural gas is extracted from below the surface, some of it may leak out into the atmosphere.
-For example, a recent study by the National Oceanic and Atmospheric Administration monitoring gas wells in Weld County, Colorado, estimated that 4 percent of the methane produced by wells is escaping into the atmosphere2.
+For example, a study by the National Oceanic and Atmospheric Administration monitoring gas wells in Weld County, Colorado, estimated that 4 percent of the methane produced by wells is escaping into the atmosphere2.
 For the Weld County gas wells, this is equal to the emissions of between 1 and 3 million cars.
-A recent report published by the NRDC also found a number of other pollutants that are often released as a result of fracking at both local and regional levels2.
-At the local level, diesel emissions, toxics, and silica can be released into the atmosphere during multiple stages of the fracking process, and pose risks to human respiratory, cardiovascular, and nervous systems2.
-Nitrogen oxides and volatile organic compounds released during the fracking process contribute to ground level ozone formation, which also has negative heath impacts2.
+A report published by the NRDC also found a number of other pollutants that are often released as a result of fracking at both local and regional levels2.
+At the local level, diesel emissions, toxics, and silica can be released into the atmosphere during multiple stages of the fracking process, and pose risks to human respiratory, cardiovascular, and nervous systems.
+Nitrogen oxides and volatile organic compounds released during the fracking process contribute to ground level ozone formation, which also has negative heath impacts.
 With large enough quantities of pollutants being released into the atmosphere, fracking is no better – in terms of climate change impacts – than burning coal to generate energy.